James Webb Space Telescope: Features

 Ground-based telescopes must look through Earth's atmosphere, which is opaque in many infrared bands (see figure at right).
 Even where the atmosphere is transparent, many of the target chemical compounds, such as water, carbon dioxide, and methane, are present in the Earth's atmosphere and interfere with observations.
-Existing space telescopes such as Hubble cannot study these bands since their mirrors are at a temperature high enough to emit significant infrared radiation; for example the Hubble mirror is maintained at about 15 C, so that the telescope itself radiates strongly in the relevant infrared bands.
+Existing space telescopes, such as Hubble, cannot study these bands since their mirrors are at a temperature high enough to emit significant infrared radiation; for example, the Hubble mirror is maintained at about 15 C, so that the telescope itself radiates strongly in the relevant infrared bands.

-Webb can also observe objects in the Solar System at an angle of more than 85° from the Sun and having an apparent angular rate of motion less than 0.03 arc seconds per second.
-(Note: JWST was designed with the requirement to track objects that move as fast as Mars, which has a maximum apparent speed on the sky of 30 mas/s, which is the value given in the technical specification, i.e. the nominal value.
+Webb can also observe objects in the Solar System at angles greater than 85° from the Sun and with apparent angular rate of motion less than 0.03 arc seconds per second.
+(Note: JWST was designed with the requirement to track objects that move as fast as Mars, which has a maximum apparent speed on the sky of 30 mas/s, which is the value given in the technical specification, i.e., the nominal value.

 During commissioning, various asteroids were observed to determine the actual limitation for the speed of objects and it turned out to be 67 mas/s, which is more than twice the nominal value.
 Tracking at rates of 30–67 mas/s showed accuracies similar to tracking of slower targets.
-Thus, the telescope is able to observe also near-Earth asteroids (NEAs), comets closer to perihelion and interstellar objects.
+Thus, the telescope can observe also near-Earth asteroids (NEAs), comets closer to perihelion and interstellar objects.

 Later, after more experience with FGS had been gained, the tracking speed limit was finally set to 75 mas/s for routine observations.
-Higher rates up to 100 mas/s are also possible on special request, as FGS needs multiple guide stars to this end, which introduces complexity and inefficiency.
+Higher rates up to 100 mas/s are also possible upon special request, as FGS requires multiple guide stars to achieve this, which introduces complexity and inefficiency.
 The first observation with a super-fast rate was the DART impact experiment on 26 September 2022.)
 This includes Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, their satellites, and comets, asteroids and minor planets at or beyond the orbit of Mars.
 Webb has sufficient near-IR and mid-IR sensitivity to be able to observe virtually all known Kuiper Belt Objects.
 In addition, it can observe opportunistic and unplanned targets such as supernovae and gamma ray bursts within 48 hours of a decision to do so.